deeplearning4j/deeplearning4j/iris-flower-dataset-tutorial.md

           .hiddenLayerSizes(3)

 **Line 18** sets the size of the hidden layers, measured in the number of nodes each contains, at three.
 This number can vary layer by layer, and often does.
 Small numbers of nodes like this are the exception -- in other deep nets, you will see layers with hundreds of nodes, or more.
+To add hidden layers and set their sizes, you would first increase the number in the list; e.g. .list(5).
+Then you would add a layer size, the number of nodes per layer, for each additional layer.
+So for .list(5) you would do something like this .hiddenLayerSizes(3,4,5,6).

      .override(1, new ConfOverride() {
         @Override